 your prostate or your rectum.

-The healthcare provider uses a device called a transducer to make the images of your
+The healthcare provider uses a small probe called a transducer to make the images

 and other structures.
 The sound waves are too high-pitched for you to hear.
 The transducer

 then picks up the bounced sound waves.
 These are made into pictures of your organs.

 Your provider can add another device called a Doppler probe to the transducer.
 This

 probe lets your provider hear the sound waves the transducer sends out.
 He or she

 can hear how fast blood is flowing through a blood vessel and in which direction it